 A set of example practice words is included in each unit.
 This is not an exhaustive list, nor is it intended that the children slavishly learn each one, as in a spelling list.
 The key principle is that the children are learning about words rather than given words to learn.
 The aim of each unit is that the children have an understanding of the patterns and structures of words and are able to apply their learning to their writing.
-Of course, learning words has a place: for example, words that the children are encouraged to understand that most of our spelling follows rules and conventions and, by learning about these, they will be able to apply this knowledge to the spelling of words they have not met in print before.
+Of course, learning words has a place: for example, words that the children find difficult, subject-specific words, exceptions to the rule.
+However, it is important that the children are encouraged to understand that most of our spelling follows rules and conventions and, by learning about these, they will be able to apply this knowledge to the spelling of words they have not met in print before.